A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Background and Preliminaries

 \section{Background and Preliminaries}

 In this section, we present an overview of the fundamental concepts associated with RSs and their specific application within the tourism domain.
-Furthermore, we provide a concise summary of past surveys conducted in the realm of POI recommendations, effectively elucidating the gaps and constraints inherent in the existing survey literature.
+Furthermore, we provide a concise summary of past surveys conducted in the realm of POI recommendation, elucidating the gaps and constraints in the existing survey literature.